rpdelaney/l4d2-tourney-rules/rules.md

 ######5.1.3 Scheduling duties
 Any player on the roster may perform scheduling duties.

-######5.1.4
-Each team must agree on the server at the time the match is scheduled.
-However, the server IP need not be reported publicly.

 #####5.2 Tardiness

 Each team has 15 minutes after the scheduled time to have 4 players in